Leaving your course (withdrawing)

 Grants and loans for living costs are paid in termly instalments, to cover costs for the duration of that term.
-Where a student withdraws from their course part way through a term, Student Finance England will reassess these funds from the first day of the academic year until the official date of withdrawal.
+Where a student withdraws from their course part way through a term, Student Finance England will reassess these funds from the first day of the academic year until your ‘last date of attendance’ on the course.
 Any funds that you have received in excess of this reassessment will need repaying to Student Finance England.
 They will be in touch with you to arrange these repayments.

 Returning to higher education in the future

 If you withdraw from your studies, then your student funding stops with immediate effect.

 If you want to return to higher education in the future, you can re-apply for student funding.
 However, any previous study you have done will be taken into account when calculating your funding entitlement.

 Normally a student is entitled to funding for the duration of the course plus one extra year.
 However, Student Finance England will subtract from this entitlement any previous study already undertaken.
 If you withdraw part way through the year, then this will be treated as a full year taken from your entitlement.
 For example, if a student withdraws during the first year of a full-time higher education course, then decides to return to higher education at a later stage, they can expect to receive support for the duration of their new course.